xrettle/WFGY/ProblemMap/Atlas/atlas-v1-integrated-handoff.md

 Short version:

-> This document says where stability intentionally stops.
+> this document says where stability intentionally stops

 ---

-## 3. Why these two documents must be read together
+## 3. Why these two documents must be read together 🔗

-If you only read [Atlas Final Freeze v1](./atlas-final-freeze-v1.md), you may overread the atlas as more closed than it actually is.
+If you only read [Atlas Final Freeze v1](./atlas-final-freeze-v1.md), you may overread the Atlas as more closed than it actually is.

-If you only read [Atlas Negative Space Report v1](./atlas-negative-space-report-v1.md), you may underread the atlas as less complete than it actually is.
+If you only read [Atlas Negative Space Report v1](./atlas-negative-space-report-v1.md), you may underread the Atlas as less complete than it actually is.

 The two documents must therefore be read together.